SWTOR Enhanced Dyes Catalog and Everything You Should Know About Them Featured Update 7.7.1

 The Enhanced dyes, or as we like to call them, Shiny dyes, have more limited availability.
 Initially, they were only going to be available for sale in the CM during the winter Life Day event, but Broadsword changed their plans.

-Sometimes, a version with inverted colors is available for direct sale; sometimes, you can only buy both as a bundle.
-Pricing-wise, the individual ones cost 1750 CC, while the bundle costs 2500.
+Sometimes, a version with inverted colors is available for direct sale; sometimes, you can buy both as a bundle.
+Pricing-wise, the individual ones cost 900-1050 CC, while the bundles costs 1050-3950.
 Yes, your sticker shock is reasonable because these dyes are consumed on use and cannot be unlocked in collections.

-All dyes are 50% off in perpetuity, so you can purchase any of the non-exclusive dyes for 875 CC.
+All dyes are 50% off in perpetuity, so you can purchase any of the non-enhanced dyes for 875 CC.

 Now, they have returned to offering dyes that are not holiday-themed, so perhaps they’re just playing it by ear.
 The dyes could be a marketable stepping stone on the way to a larger character customization revamp, as it’s clear the devs know both that Space Barbie is popular and that the existing customization system has significant limitations.